-The CRPD could be used when making a complaint against a public authority, either through internal procedures or through inspectorates such as the Care Quality Commission or Ombudsman.
+The CRPD could be used when making a complaint against a public authority, either through the authority’s internal procedures or through inspectorates such as the Care Quality Commission or Ombudsmen.

 Monitoring by UN disability committee

 Countries’ compliance with the CRPD is assessed by a UN Committee on the Rights of Persons with Disabilities (‘UN Disability Committee’).
 The committee can make recommendations where it finds deficiencies.

 The government is supposed to report to the UN Disability Committee every four years.
 Other organisations such as the EHRC and charities can also produce shadow reports to be fed through to the Committee.
 Reports from outside the government are particularly important to the Committee in reaching its conclusions.
 The EHRC says that producing a ‘shadow report’ is one of the most effective ways of bringing about change for disabled people.
 For guidance on producing a shadow report, see the EHRC’s The United Nations Convention on the Rights of Persons with Disabilities: what does it mean for you?
 (EHRC website) particularly pages 57-65.

 Advocating for change

 The Convention can be used in advocating for changes to laws and policies, locally and nationally, whether through shadow reports (see previous paragraph) or otherwise.
 Having ratified the Convention, the government is supposed to take practical action to make its rights real.

 Individual petition to the UN Disability Committee

 This option to make an individual complaint is available under the Optional Protocol which the UK has ratified.
-However the scope of this option is limited because of the requirement to have exhausted all rememdies within the UK.
+However the scope of this option is limited by the requirement to have exhausted all remedies within the UK.